3 mindsets that make dating apps work for me

 When that happens, I strengthen my focus on my well-being and on having a growth mindset.
 This means:

 I am intentional but open to other possibilities: Am I looking for a partner, a fling and why?
-What values & qualities do I want in a person and why?
+What values & qualities matter most to me and why?
 What are my boundaries and why?
 I reflect on these questions but I stay open to explore and change.

 I go on dates to have fun, and to learn more about myself and my date.
-Dating can be awkward and draining and this helps me relax and be my best self.
-And if we don't work out, I still feel fulfilled because I lived to my life values of having fun and learning.
+Dating can be awkward and draining, and this helps me relax and be my best self.
+And if we don't work out, I can leave feeling fulfilled because I showed up and lived by my values.

 If you'd like to learn more ways to care for your well-being when using dating apps, I recommend this article by an experienced relationship psychologist, who has some great tips.